Diarrhea can range from a mild, temporary condition to a potentially life threatening one. Common causes include viruses, bacteria, and parasites.

 - Stool tests: Doctors can identify parasites, bacteria, and a few viruses in stool cultures.
 Stool tests can also reveal microscopic blood, white blood cells, and other clues for diagnosis.

-Diarrhea often resolves without medical treatment, but it is important to seek medical help when there is:
+In most cases, diarrhea isn’t something to be concerned about and will resolve itself without medical treatment.
+However, it is important to seek medical help when there is:

 - persistent vomiting